 Staffa is a tiny island, situated in the Hebrides.
 It’s meaning is derived from Old Norse language.
-The Vikings must have really loved this island as much as me!
-Dont forget to check out Fingal’s Cave.
-A beautiful place to explore the intricacies of this picturesque island!
+The Vikings must have really loved it here!

 Another Island in the (inner) Hebrides, Tiree is a perfect place for us beach lovers!
-Make sure to pack your swim-suit!
-These pristine, untouched beaches are divine… but be prepared for a little chill in the sea!
-Brrrrrr! 🙂
+Make sure to pack your swim-suit.

 4.)
 Isle of Lewis

 Mull has one of the most picturesque small hamlets in all of Scotland.
-Tobermory harbour is the perfect place to sample some local, freshly caught shell-fish that thrive on the west-coast.
-If your lucky you may also spot a few seals and dolphins!
+Tobermory harbour is the perfect place to sample some local, freshly caught shell-fish that thrive on the west coast.

 10.)
 Eilean Donan

-A tiny little, tidal island – Eilean Donan is a perfect place to get your “castle-groove on!”
-The castle itself was founded in the 13th Century and sits spectacularly on is own little island where three breathtaking Lochs meet!
+The castle itself was founded in the 13th-Century and sits spectacularly on is own little island where three breathtaking Lochs meet!